Choosing a Reliable Repair Shop

 unless you agree to a longer period.
 If the repair shop can show that the delay was caused by circumstances beyond its control, same-day repairs are not required.
 940 CMR 5.05(6)

 - Right to an itemized bill...

 listing the charges for all parts and labor.
 If the repair shop bills on a flat-rate charge that is posted in the shop, then it does not have to itemize parts and labor on the bill.
 940 CMR 5.05 (9)

 - Right to have shoddy repair work repaired at no charge...

 A repair shop must fix any repairs it has made on your car that were not repaired in accordance with trade standards.
 940 CMR 5.05 (8)

 If you are unable to resolve your dispute through mediation, you may decide to take legal action against the auto repair shop by taking the shop to court.
-To assert your rights under the Auto Repair regulations, as a first step you or your attorney will need to send the shop a 30-Day Demand letter.
-Contact Consumer Affairs for a sample letter.
+To assert your rights under the Auto Repair regulations, as a first step you or your attorney will need to send the shop a 30-Day Demand letter (See Consumer Protection Law below).

 If there has been a violation of the Attorney General's Motor Vehicle Regulations, consumers may pursue recourse under M.G.L.
 Chapter 93A, the MA Consumer Protection Law.